-An additional pulley was integrated into the Adaptive Rowing Machine (Figure 2) to guide the rowing rope to the backside of the machine.
-This additional pulley allows for the Adaptive Rowing Machine to maintain standard functionality while also enabling the handlebar to be pulled during rowing exercise from the adaptive side.
-The pulley plates support the second pulley and are mounted on the rower using the same connection points as the original pulley.
-At the top of the pulley plates, the antler feature relocates the rowing handlebar to the middle of the machine, equidistant from the standard and adaptive sides.
-This alteration improves the device's ease of use for individuals utilizing the adaptive side of the machine.
+An additional pulley was integrated into the Adaptive Rowing Machine (Figure 3) to guide the rowing rope to the backside of the machine.
+This additional pulley allows for the Adaptive Rowing Machine to maintain standard functionality while also enabling the handlebar to be pulled from the adaptive side.
+The pulley plate supports the second pulley and is mounted on the rower using the same connection points as the original pulley.